 To ensure financial probity and prudent use of public money

-Acting Chair of Governors
+Chair of Governors

-I am really happy to be a part of the governing body at St Paul’s School and I am looking forward to contributing to and building upon the great work that has already taken place.
+I am really happy to be a part of the Governing body at St Paul’s School and I am looking forward to continuing to contribute to and build upon the great work that has already taken place.
 I want to support the whole school community to the best of my ability and would be really happy for you to approach me to help you in any way I can.
 Please don’t hesitate to ask me questions and if I don’t know the answer, I’ll try my best to find it out for you.
 I have a daughter in school, following in her daddy’s footsteps (although quite a few years later) and also her granny Rosemary’s footsteps.
 I am a school tutor in another local school and have the interests of the local community at heart.